HB-2225

 Plain Language

-When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prevent the chatbot from using manipulative engagement techniques that foster or prolong emotional relationships.
-The statute enumerates eight specific prohibited techniques, including: prompting users to return for companionship, excessive praise to foster attachment, mimicking romantic bonds, simulating distress when the user tries to disengage, promoting isolation from family/friends, encouraging minors to hide information from parents, discouraging breaks, and soliciting purchases framed as relationship maintenance.
-The 'including' framing means this list is illustrative, not exhaustive — any technique fitting the general definition (causing the chatbot to engage in or prolong an emotional relationship) is covered.
-This is one of the most detailed manipulative-design prohibitions in U.S. AI companion legislation.
+When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prohibit a detailed list of manipulative engagement techniques.
+These include: prompting the user to return for emotional support, excessive praise designed to foster attachment, mimicking romantic partnerships, simulating emotional distress when a user tries to disengage, promoting isolation from family or friends, encouraging minors to withhold information from parents, discouraging breaks, and soliciting purchases framed as necessary to maintain the AI relationship.
+This is a comprehensive anti-manipulation obligation covering both addictive design patterns and emotional dependency features directed at minors.
+The enumerated list is non-exhaustive ('including'), meaning other manipulative techniques of similar character would also be covered.

 Statutory Text